Comments

 E. E. CliveRating61%

 Maisie (Ann Sothern) hides aboard a West African steamer after she discovers that she cannot pay her hotel tab.
-She winds up in a hospital upon a rubber plantation, which she must save from a native attack., 1h42
+She winds up in a hospital upon a rubber plantation, which she must save from a native attack., 1h35

-Directed by Stanley DonenOrigin USAGenres Drama,
+Directed by Tay GarnettOrigin USAGenres Drama,